‘The Bold And The Beautiful’ Daily Spoilers For Week April 17-21: Who Leaked Forresters’ Designs to Spectra?

 The Forresters are still trying to figure out who leaked the designs, and they call an emergency meeting to discuss and deal with the implications of the Spectra Fashion show, and how this impacts them as a business.

 Spectra’s first fashion show was a massive success and Sally should be on cloud nine now that she has achieved what she has set out to do.
-Despite the triumph of the new collection for Spectra, Sally has feels guilt after she sees Thomas.
+Despite the triumph of the new collection, Sally has feels guilt after she sees Thomas.
 The Bold and the Beautiful spoilers reveal that Sally feels a deep sense of regret because it was Thomas who put his heart on his sleeve and declared his love for her.

 Wednesday, April 19 2017